HiPerCoRe/KTT/Readme.md

     - `--no-examples` disables compilation of examples
     - `--no-tutorials` disables compilation of tutorials
     - `--tests` enables compilation of unit tests
-    - `--no-cuda` disables inclusion of CUDA API during compilation, only affects Nvidia platform
+    - `--no-cuda` disables the inclusion of CUDA API during compilation, only affects Nvidia platform
-    - `--no-opencl` disables inclusion of OpenCL API during compilation
+    - `--no-opencl` disables the inclusion of OpenCL API during compilation

-* KTT and applications utilizing it rely on external dynamic (shared) libraries in order to work correctly.
-There are multiple ways to provide access to these libraries, e.g., copying given library inside application folder or adding the containing folder to library path (example for Linux: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/shared/library).
+* KTT and applications that utilize it rely on external dynamic (shared) libraries to work correctly.
+There are multiple ways to provide access to these libraries, e.g., copying a given library inside the application folder or adding the containing folder to the library path (example for Linux: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/shared/library).
   Libraries which are bundled with device drivers are usually visible by default.
 The list of libraries currently utilized by KTT:
     - `OpenCL` distributed with specific device drivers (OpenCL only)